kamermans/command/README.md

 External command runner / executor for PHP.
 This is an object oriented, robust replacement for `exec`, `shell_exec`, the backtick operator and the like.

-~~Taken from http://pollinimini.net/blog/php-command-runner/ and hosted here for maintenance, improvement and use with Packagist~~

-This package is diverging heavily from the original project, and it will continue to diverge.
+> This package is inspired by http://pollinimini.net/blog/php-command-runner/.

 ## Running Commands